Investors

 • Employers with ≥500 frontline staff: ~40–60k

-Scope: US, UK, EU, CA, AU, NZ, JP, KR.
-Roles include mining, energy, logistics, manufacturing, construction, healthcare, aged care, utilities, aviation/rail, and retail ops with safety exposure.
+Scope: US, UK, EU, CA, AU, NZ.
+Roles include mining, energy, logistics, manufacturing, construction, healthcare, aged care, utilities.

 Why this spend is durable

-• Legal duty of care: psychosocial and safety obligations are explicit and rising.
+• Legal duty of care: psychosocial obligations are explicit and rising

 Where the workers are (illustrative ranges)